panoptic-labs/docs/docs/trading/risks.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Risks, pitfalls, and leverage
+# Risks and pitfalls
 What are the risks associated with options?